luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 But YouTube is not "just" a social media platform.
 Even without the direct interaction of content creators and viewers, this platform allows for an easy way to create and share content for just about everybody.
 The German parties naturally also take the opportunity to be represented on it, albeit with very different degrees of success.
-While the viewership is behind some of the more influential accounts on this platform, investigating the content shared on YouTube allows us to examine the parties’ self-representation in more detail.
+While the viewership is behind some of the more influential accounts on this platform, investigating the content shared on YouTube allows us to examine the parties' self-representation in more detail.
 #footnote[There are some successful channels of German politicians like Sarah Wagenknecht (with 664,000 followers) or Alice Weidel (with 189,000 followers) with personal channels.
 Still, we focus on the party channels in this study.]
 This research aims to take a closer look at the use and dissemination of populism on YouTube by German political parties.